6r17/aiosow/README.md

 ## So what is this ?

 Stims is state-machine programmable using decorators.
-It is meant to help you write uncoupled and unopiniated functionnal code that you can decorate to specify it's triggering mechanisms.
+It is meant to help you write uncoupled and unopiniated functional code that you can decorate to specify it's triggering mechanisms.

-The idea is that you are writing your implementation just as you would normaly, and use the bindings to specify the events that should trigger it.
+The idea is that you are writing your implementation just as you would normally, and use the bindings to specify the events that should trigger it.

-The benefit is that you are splitting your buisness-logic from your implementation.
+The benefit is that you are splitting your business-logic from your implementation.

 ## Installation